fiorella-jaramillo/fmjg/docs/seminars/06-Community Engagement.md

 **FINDING A CHALLENGE**

-Before finding it, we did an introspection for the direction of our path.
+Before finding *the challenge*, we did an introspection for the direction of our path.

 ![](../images/co/b.jpg)

 After this exercise, I had realized that this is the challenge that I care about.
 Because, I saw myself reflected in several people on street going fast from one point to another, without, actually looking around.

 Besides, after the previous body-meditation-action exercises we had in class, it seems to me, that I was more conscious of my posture and the relationship with it in my routines.

 ![](../images/co/a.jpg)

-**4D Mapping of the System**
+**4D MAPPING OF THE SYSTEM**

+It is very interesting how *"things / situations / systems"* can be connected, to understand our position on the map.

+*..."be part of the wave, not just a single drop"...* as Marce said.

 ![](../images/co/c.jpg)